irfanhakim-as/homelab-wiki/topics/cloudflare.md

 ### Description

-This details how to register a subdomain on Cloudflare.
+This details how to register a subdomain on Cloudflare for a Cloudflare-managed domain.

 ### References